CSAFE-ISU/cartridgeCaseScans/README.md

 # cartridgeCaseScans

  A repository of cartridge case scans referenced in Zemmels et al. (2022).
-To ease the reproducibility of the results (avoiding setting working directories, etc.), this repo also contains an R Project that can be accessed by opening cartridgeCaseScans.Rproj.
-After opening the project in RStudio, the user should be able to run the .R scripts in the scripts directory without any additional efforts.
+Each scan is stored in an XML 3D Surface Profile (x3p) file format.
+These x3ps contain both the scanned cartridge case surface values in a 2D "surface matrix" as well as metadata concerning the parameters under which the scan was taken (scan size, resolution, name of creator, microscope, microscopy softare versions, etc.).

+## Authors

+Author: Joseph Zemmels
+Institution: Iowa State University
+Email: jzemmels@iastate.edu

+Author: Susan VanderPlas
+Institution: University of Nebraska - Lincoln
+Email: susan.vanderplas@unl.edu

+Author: Heike Hofmann
+Institution: Iowa State University
+Email: hofmann@iastate.edu

+## Collection Information

+The Fadul scans were originally taken on 01-24-2011 by Xiaoyu (Alan) Zheng

+The Weller scans were originally taken on 09-23-2009 by Todd Weller

 ## Repo Structure